Understanding Capital Gains Tax When Selling a House in Virginia

 When selling a home in Virginia, understanding the available exemptions and deductions can significantly impact your tax obligations.
 One of the primary benefits for home sellers is the federal capital gains tax exclusion, which allows you to exclude up to $250,000 of profit from the sale if you’re single, or up to $500,000 if you’re married filing jointly, provided that you meet certain ownership and use criteria.

-To qualify for this exclusion, you must have owned and lived in the property as your primary residence for at least two out of the five years preceding the sale.
-Additionally, Virginia home sellers may deduct certain selling expenses from their taxable gain.
+To qualify for this exclusion, you must have owned and lived in the property as your primary residence for at least two of the five years preceding the sale.
+Virginia home sellers may also deduct certain selling expenses from their taxable gain.

 How to Calculate Profit From Your Virginia Home Sale